MayankDw/store_locator/README.md

 The store locator can be advanced using machine learning algoriths to find the nearest set of stores, creating clusters for the stores by location groups.
-The set of stores in our article we are calling as buddy stores Using machine learning algorthim k-means to separate and group the number of stores based on its traits.
+The set of stores in our article we are calling as buddy stores Using machine learning algorthim k-means to group the number of stores based on its traits and decision criteria for the algorithms.